 How The UK Car Buying Market Has Evolved

-The industry evolved into local classified magazines such as the Bargain Pages, and motor specific classifieds such as Auto Trader, which allowed car buyers to select a car from a much bigger selection than ever before.
+Later, motor-specific classifieds such as Auto Trader, allowed car buyers to select a car from a much bigger selection than ever before.

 Gumtree and eBay quickly replaced these messy local listings.
 Thousands of cars are for sale within a small radius of your home, right now.